ROCm/MIVisionX/amd_openvx_extensions/amd_custom/README.md

 write output out_tensor_1.bin

 ```
+* To run the gdf using runvx use the command "runvx -affinity:GPU example.gdf"
-After running the gdf using the runvx utility, you can see the out_tensor_1.bin will have the same data as input tensor
+* After running the gdf using the runvx utility, you can see the out_tensor_1.bin will have the same data as input tensor